un4rch/openpilot_AdvExamples/README.md

 # Introduction

 ## What is an Adversarial Example?
-An [**Adversarial Example**](https://www.tensorflow.org/tutorials/generative/adversarial_fgsm) is a carefully crafted input designed to deceive deep neural network (DNN)-based models into making incorrect predictions.
+An [**Adversarial Example**](https://www.tensorflow.org/tutorials/generative/adversarial_fgsm) (AE) is a carefully crafted input designed to deceive deep neural network (DNN)-based models into making incorrect predictions.
 These examples are typically created by adding small, often imperceptible, perturbations to the original input data, such as images, which causes the model to misclassify or predict erroneously with high confidence.
 While adversarial perturbations may be subtle and unnoticeable to humans, they can significantly disrupt machine learning models, highlighting vulnerabilities that are especially concerning in safety-critical applications like autonomous driving and facial recognition.

 ![Adversarial Example Perturbation](https://www.tensorflow.org/static/tutorials/generative/images/adversarial_example.png)